$2,377 pp (USD)

 Ngorongoro crater

-The Ngorongoro Crater is the largest unbroken volcanic caldera in the world covering approximately 260 sq. km's with walls rising 600 meters from the crater floor.
-Before the Ngorongoro Volcano exploded and collapsed 2 million years ago the area was home of some of the tallest mountain it is home to more than 30,000 large mammals - mainly gazelle, buffalo, eland, hartebeest and warthog - and has the highest predator density in the world.
+The Ngorongoro Crater is the largest unbroken volcanic caldera in the world, covering about 260 sq. km, with walls rising 600 meters from the crater floor.
+Formed around 2 million years ago after a massive volcanic collapse, it is now home to over 30,000 large mammals, including gazelle, buffalo, eland, hartebeest, and warthog, and has one of the highest predator densities in the world.

 - Main Destination: